What are the lenses made out of?

 Once the procedure is complete, we will provide you with eye drops to use for several days.
 These drops will reduce the risk of infection and inflammation.
 You’ll need to have a friend or family member take you home, as you won’t be able to drive.
 Dr. Benjamin will want to see you within 24 hours to monitor your eye’s internal pressure and ensure that you’re progressing as planned.

 Visian ICL is intended to correct moderate to high nearsightedness (-3.0 to -20.0).
 In general, Dr. Benjamin will require that your vision is stable for at least a year before he will agree to perform this procedure.

 Are you a candidate?

-Among the best Visian ICL Los Angeles has to offer can be a terrific way to improve your vision, but the procedure is not right for everyone.
-In general, you will need to meet the following requirements to be considered an ideal candidate for implantable contact lenses in Los Angeles:
+Visian ICL can be a terrific way to improve your vision, but the procedure is not right for everyone.
+In general, you will need to meet the following requirements to be considered an ideal candidate for implantable contact lenses:

 - Between the ages of 21 and 45